-Revision Changes Page Revision 4 (February 2016) Updated the document for Libero SoC v11.7 software release (SAR 76663).
-NA Revision 3 (September 2015) Updated the document for Libero SoC v11.6 software release (SAR 71268).
-NA Revision 2 (February 2015) Updated the document for Libero SoC v11.5 software release (SAR 62801).
+Revision Changes Page Revision 3 (September 2015) Updated the document for Libero SoC v11.6 software release (SAR 71268) NA Revision 2 (February 2015) Updated the document for Libero SoC v11.5 software release (SAR 62801).
 NA Revision 1 (October 2014) Initial release.
-NA

-Note: The revision number is located in the part number after the hyphen.
-The part number is displayed at the bottom of the last page of the document.
-The digits following the slash indicate the month and year of publication.
+NA n number is located in the part number after the hyphen.
+The part number is displayed at ge of the document.
+The digits following the slash indicate the month and year of publica